Timothy Woods

 You can eat raw meat if you are specific regarding the freshness of the meat and how the meat has been handled before arriving in your kitchen or on your plate.

-Eating raw meat is never wholly risk-free, even when consumed at popular restaurants that specialize in serving raw meat dishes.
+Eating raw meat is never wholly risk-free, even when consumed at popular restaurants serving raw meat dishes.

 Also Read: Can You Eat Medium Rare Pork?